About Mark Tier

 To date, The Winning Investment Habits of Warren Buffett & George Soros has been published in 14 editions in 9 different languages, and sold over 300,000 copies world-wide.

-His most recent books are When God Speaks for Himself: The Words of God You’ll Never Hear in Church or Sunday School, Trust Your Enemies, a political thriller; a story of power and corruption, love and betrayal — and moral redemption, and Ayn Rand’s 5 Surprisingly Simple Rules for Judging Politicians.
+His most recent books are When God Speaks for Himself: The Words of God You’ll Never Hear in Church or Sunday School, Trust Your Enemies, a political thriller; a story of power and corruption, love and betrayal — and moral redemption, and soon to be published: Ayn Rand’s 5 Surprisingly Simple Rules for Judging Politicians.
 Read this, and you’ll never be fooled by a politician again.